NAME AND OBJECTS

-3) A FAMILY MEMBER, - which shall include one or two parents (as may be) and all children under the age of 19 or 25 in full-time education .
+- Family - Family Unit comprising cohabitating or married partners, under 19 or under 25 in full time education.
 The family unit shall have two votes excisable by both parents and full use of The Club facilities.

 - Honorary life member, - who shall be nominated and elected in the manner described in Rule 39 and shall have one vote.
 Honorary Life Member shall have full use of Club facilities.